So, you want to bring a change in society? And you also want to contribute to its development?

 Less than one percent of Pakistanis pay property taxes.
 This number is really low and dangerous for the economic health of a country.

 We have designed this article to educate people about property taxes.
 It will help you to understand the types of taxes, how you pay them, the current rates, and more.

 What is a Property Tax?

 Property tax is a certain amount of money that a landowner has to pay to the government.
 These taxes are taken to help the government financially.
 Your tax amount is used to pay for salaries, build infrastructure, purchase goods, etc.

 Also, the property tax does not cover your house alone.
-The property includes all kinds of tangible assets that you own including any plot in your name, house, office building, and farm, etc. You should follow real estate YouTube channels to get to know about this mega-industry include property tax, trends in real estate, and many more.
+The property includes all kinds of tangible assets that you own including any plot in your name, house, office building, and farm, etc. You should follow real estate YouTube channels to get to know about this mega-industry real estate marketing trends include property tax, trends in real estate, and many more.

 No doubt, today, building your home can be very expensive and difficult.
 With material costs, labor, and taxation, the overall costs increase by leaps and bounds.
 However, there are many banks in Pakistan that are providing home loans.
 Tax on purchase of property in Pakistan in 2020 is generally 25%.